iPenguin/NotePages/README.md

 Use Cases
 ----------

-* You're working on a research project, you have taken notes and placed them into text blocks inside Note Pages, you scan in some pictures and text from a book and you drag the files onto the Page with your other notes.
-Those files are stored with your notes, and can be opened just by clicking on the icons in Note Pages.
+* You're working on a research project, you have taken notes and placed them into blocks inside Note Pages, you scan in some pictures and text from a book and you drag the files onto the Page with your other notes.
+Those files are copied into the page with your notes, and can be opened just by clicking on the icons in Note Pages.

 * You're writing a book, so you create a nested set of Pages for the plot, characters, and locations.
-Inside each section you link between related items, so when you're writing you can just click and navigate back and forth between items to refresh your memory about the connections between items.
+Inside each section you link between related items, so when you're writing you can just click and navigate back and forth between items to refresh your memory about details and the connections between items.

 * And many more!